depth23/Rock-Paper-Scissors-Game/README.md

 # Rock-Paper-Scissors-Game
-A rock paper scissors exersize in javascript
+A rock paper scissors exercise in javascript